-Where can I find out about active COVID-19 measures in place in the Netherlands?
+Where can I find out about current COVID-19 measures in place in the Netherlands/at EUR?

 Updated information is available both on the website of the Dutch National Institute for Public Health and the Environment (RIVM), as well as on the Dutch Government website (both sites available in English).
 You can find the current campus protocol on the EUR website.

 You can find EUR’s FAQ regarding facilities here (scroll down to “Campus,” “Buildings,” and “Hygiene.”)
 This page is updated regularly.